GM to drop Facebook ads due to low consumer impact

 REACHING YOUNGER CONSUMERS

-While GM rival Ford Motor Co said it was committed to advertising on Facebook, the social media site is just one part of the No. 2 U.S. automaker's marketing strategy.
-Ford also is boosting its spending on Facebook, including ad buys.
+While GM rival Ford Motor Co (F.N) said it was committed to advertising on Facebook, the social media site is just one part of the No. 2 U.S. automaker's marketing strategy.

 "You just can't buy your way into Facebook," said Ford spokesman Scott Monty.
 "You need to have a credible presence and be doing innovative things."

 More than 20 percent of Ford's marketing budget is spent on digital and social media, he said.
-The company launched its 2011 Explorer SUV on Facebook and other digital outlets for a fraction of the cost of a Super Bowl TV spot, which cost $3.5 million on average per 30 seconds this year.
+The company launched its new Explorer SUV on Facebook.

 Automakers are increasingly turning to social media sites to reach younger consumers on their turf for less than a tenth of the cost of a traditional marketing campaign.